xiix0/scam/README.md

-You will experience a strong urge to do good; but it will pass.
+Good news.
+Ten weeks from Friday will be a pretty good day.